Growing a Practice

 Providing supervision is a great way to diversify your schedule, increase your income, and give back to up-and-coming therapists.

 The path to becoming a supervisor varies greatly depending on what license you have and what state you are in.
-Typically, you need a certain number of years experience and to complete training before you can become a certified supervisor.
+Typically, you need a certain number of years of experience and to complete training before you can become a certified supervisor.

 With telehealth becoming more popular, the accessibility of being a supervisor has also greatly increased.
 Companies like Motivo help supervisees connect with supervisors online, reducing the geographic barrier for those hoping to add supervision as a stream of income.

-Case consultation
+Case Consultation

 Case consultation involves consulting with other therapists on their difficult cases.
 Unlike supervision, consultation tends to focus solely on the cases therapists bring rather than their professional development.
 You can offer case consultation services to individuals, dyads, and even groups.

-Elizabeth Hinkle, LMFT offers case consultation.
-She says the biggest challenge of offering case consultation has been connecting with other clinicians looking for consulting because therapists haven't had many opportunities to advertise and connect formally for this purpose.
+Elizabeth Hinkle, LMFT says the biggest challenge of offering case consultation has been connecting with other clinicians looking for consulting.
+An accessible way to get started is offering free consultation to those you know.

 Once you have a specific topic that you would like to offer consultation for, go back to those you know and ask if they would be willing to write a testimonial if you offered free or discounted consultation.
+After a month of consultation and a few testimonials, you can add your offer to your website or any therapy directories you are associated with.

 Offering clinical assessments is a great way to pad your schedule where there might normally be gaps.
-Any therapist can typically offer one time diagnostic assessments (DAs) which are often needed for folks looking to receive additional services and a heightened level of care.
+Any therapist can typically offer one-time diagnostic assessments (DAs) which are often needed for folks looking to receive additional services and a heightened level of care.

-While DAs do mean additional paperwork, insurance typically reimburses higher for them which could give you the opportunity to see less recurring clients week to week.
+While DAs do mean additional paperwork, insurance typically reimburses higher for them which could give you the opportunity to see fewer recurring clients week to week.
+Additionally, DAs tend to be less emotionally draining as they center around information gathering.

-In order to offer any higher level evaluations such as ADHD testing, ASD testing, and neuropsychological testing you need to have the necessary credentials.
-Dr. Amy Marschall offers higher level evaluations like these and says you typically need the psychologist license to do these kinds of assessments, but it varies state-to-state.
+In order to offer higher level evaluations such as ADHD testing, ASD testing, and neuropsychological testing, you need to have the necessary credentials.
+Dr. Amy Marschall notes that you typically need the psychologist license to do these kinds of assessments, but it varies state-to-state.
+"It's a great service to be able to offer — it's so needed and I constantly get referrals for folks who need testing."

 Consulting

-Once you have a certain level of expertise and experience with a specific population, theory, or diagnosis you can explore offering consulting services to other therapists, professionals, or companies.
+Once you have a certain level of expertise and experience with a specific population, theory, or diagnosis, you can explore offering consulting services to other therapists, professionals, or companies.

-The barrier to entry here is a little higher because you need to demonstrate your expertise.
-That being said, you could make the case that as long as you are a few steps ahead of someone else, you could be considered an “expert.”
+For anyone interested in getting into consulting, Crawford suggests starting with what you are passionate and knowledgeable about, and starting with the connections you already have.
+The barrier to entry is a little higher because you need to demonstrate your expertise — but as long as you are a few steps ahead of someone else, you could be considered an "expert."

 Writing